-32 See document WIPO/GRTKF/IC/7/9 (Genetic Resources: Draft Intellectual Property Guidelines for Access and Equitable Benefit-sharing)
+33 See document WIPO/GRTKF/IC/7/9 (Genetic Resources: Draft Intellectual Property Guidelines for Access and Equitable Benefit-sharing)

-33 See operational principles in document WIPO/GRTKF/IC/2/3, Section V.B, page 50 range of choices when actual provisions are negotiated and drafted.
+34 See operational principles in document WIPO/GRTKF/IC/2/3, Section V.B, page 50 likely to face when negotiating an agreement, contract or licence.
+The diversity of national law and of the practical interests of providers and recipients are likely to lead to a wide range of choices when actual provisions are negotiated and drafted.
 Guidelines may therefore support providers and recipients in ensuring that access and benefit-sharing is on equitable, mutually agreed terms, but does not prescribe one template or set of choices.

-34 See document WIPO/GRTKF/IC/17/INF/12 (Genetic Resources: Draft Intellectual Property Guidelines for Access and Equitable Benefit-sharing: Updated version)
+35 See document WIPO/GRTKF/IC/17/INF/12 (Genetic Resources: Draft Intellectual Property Guidelines for Access and Equitable Benefit-sharing: Updated version)

 Further, nothing in such Guidelines should be interpreted to affect the sovereign rights of States over their natural resources, including their entitlement to set terms and conditions on access and benefit-sharing.
 Guidelines would be voluntary and illustrative only.
-They would be no substitute for relevant international, regional or national legislation35.
+They would be no substitute for relevant international, regional or national legislation36.